 Stephen earned his Juris Doctorate Degree and a Certificate of Governmental Affairs from the McGeorge School of Law in 1998.
 He graduated from San Jose State University with a B.A. in Political Science.
 He is active in the Douglas County Republican Party and is a member of Cherry Hills Community Church.

 Dave and his family moved from Virginia to Castle Pines in 1989.
 He’s witnessed the economic ups and downs and has watched Castle Pines grow and struggle to keep up with its infrastructure.
 That’s what brought him to CPNMD.
-To quote him: “I have confidence in the Metro District and I want to see it succeed.”
+“I have confidence in the Metro District and I want to see it succeed.”

 Armed with decades of expertise in complex project management, network design, implementation and ongoing maintenance in the telecommunication industry, and a passion for developing strong relationships, Dave is well-poised to help ensure CPNMD continues to meet its obligations to the community.